google-docs-shorturl/factorial/README.md

 # Factorial Calculator

-This Python module, `factorial.py`, is a versatile and user-friendly tool designed to calculate the factorial of a non-negative integer.
+This Python module, `simple_factorial`, is a versatile and user-friendly tool designed to calculate the factorial of a non-negative integer.
 The factorial of a non-negative integer `n` is the product of all positive integers from 1 to `n`.
 This module provides a reliable way to compute factorials, handling various scenarios, including input validation and error handling.

 ## Table of Contents